atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 ![image](https://github.com/user-attachments/assets/05a5366e-6de5-461e-b25f-72d7fd23d477)

-•  This line of code uses the trained model (model) to make a prediction on a new data point.
+-This line of code uses the trained model (model) to make a prediction on a new data point.
 The input to the predict method is a 2D array containing the values for the input features of the new data point.
 In this case, the values are: education level = 2, job title = 7, and years of experience = 5.

-•  Output: The predict method returns a predicted value, which in this case is 92877.53123063.
+- Output: The predict method returns a predicted value, which in this case is 92877.53123063.
 This predicted value represents the estimated salary for the given data point based on the model's learned relationship between the input features and the target variable.